davidpasini/Ethereum_Blckchain_Developer_Bootcamp_With_Solidity-2021-/README.md

 # Ethereum_Blckchain_Developer_Bootcamp_With_Solidity-2021-

-This is a repository for the Udemy course "Ethereum Blockchain Developer Bootcamp With Solidity (2021)
+This is a repository for the Udemy course "Ethereum Blockchain Developer Bootcamp With Solidity (2021)"

+Content is structured by excercises in the repository folders and is update with the progression of the course.